 Body & Hand Tracking | Augmented Reality Kits Comparison

 Body tracking differs from body segmentation.
-It lets you accurately track the movement of a human body by its key joins.
+It lets you accurately track the movement of a human body by its key joints.
 The use cases are mostly targeting VR and avatar-like apps.

 Best kits: ARKit, ARCore, Huawei AR Engine.